ibm-build-lab/SingleStoreDB-Workshop/lab0/create-virtual-python-environment.md

 Python applications import multiple libraries, and oftentimes, conflicts can occur between different versions of required libraries.
 However your app may require a specific library version due to a bug fix.
 The solution is to create a virtual environment, a self-contained suite of libraries for a specific Python installation.

 We will use Python's built-in virtual environment functionality which was introduced in Python version 3.3 and provides [a built-in environments module called venv](https://docs.python.org/3/tutorial/venv.html).
-You may be asking why we aren't using Conda.
-The reason is that [Conda/Miniconda is now on IBM's "do-not-use" list](https://w3.ibm.com/w3publisher/ossc-process/exception-and-do-not-use) because of use of the Anaconda repo.

 While creating your virtual Python environment below, you will also be installing all the libraries required to complete this Boot Camp including Jupyter Notebooks, Hugging Face libraries, ChromaDB and LangChain.